Beef Noodle Soup

 Cut Selection:

-- Beef tendons: Rich in collagen, requires long stewing time
+- Beef Tendons: Rich in collagen, requires long stewing time

 Noodle Selection

-Thickness Matching:
+Thickness Pairing:

-- Thin noodles: Suitable for light clear-stewed broth
+- Thin Noodles: Suitable for light clear-stewed broth

 Taipei Beef Noodle Festival and Internationalization